 Eight years ago feels like yesterday.
 It’s mind-blowing to think back on all that we’ve done together.
 Today, on our eighth anniversary, I thought it would be sweet to share once again one of the best days of my life, our wedding day.

 When we started planning our wedding, we knew we wanted three things: great food, great music, and nothing too formal.
 We wanted our celebration to feel organic with rustic touches but still sophisticated and romantic.

 We looked at every hotel with a gorgeous outdoor area, and we looked at quite a few beautiful barns.
 But, it wasn’t until we found The Villa at Sunstone Winery that we one hundred percent knew that we could have the wedding we truly envisioned.

-We wanted our special day to be as intimate as possible so we kept our invitation count to one hundred and thirty guests.
-Thirty family members between the two of us and fifty friends from each of our sides were invited for a weekend getaway in a small town called Solvang.
+We wanted our special day to be as intimate as possible, so we kept our invitation count to one hundred and thirty guests.
+Thirty family members between the two of us and fifty friends from each side were invited for a weekend getaway in a small town called Solvang.

-During our dinner reception, my mother and my father-in-law shared with us their loving advice and words of support.
-It was my best friend of twenty years’ speech however that stole the show.
-“I knew Denise would be my best friend for life when she took her earrings off and wrapped her hair in a bun to fight a girl in high school for me,” she said
+During our dinner reception, my mother and my father-in-law shared their loving advice and words of support with us.
+It was my best friend of twenty years’ speech, however, that stole the show.